The convergence of SEO, storytelling, and UX

 Strategic internal linking improves both user navigation and search engine crawlability while distributing page authority throughout your site.
 Create contextual, value-adding links that support the user's learning journey rather than generic "click here" links.

-When designing for climate tech companies, for instance, linking from product features to case studies or emissions impact data creates natural user journeys while strengthening site architecture.
+When designing for climate tech companies, linking from product features to case studies or emissions impact data creates natural user journeys while strengthening site architecture.
 This approach helps visitors understand complex technologies while improving how search engines crawl and index related content.

-The Hero's Journey Framework for Digital Content
+The Hero's Journey framework for digital content

-Adapt the classic hero's journey for web content by structuring information around transformation:
+Adapt the classic Hero's Journey for web content by structuring information around transformation:

 - Status quo — Establishes the current situation and challenges users face